bugzilla/bugzilla/docs/en/rst/api/core/v1/bug.rst

 summary  string  A summary to search for duplicates of, only used if no bug id is
                  given.
 product  string  A product group to limit the search in. limit    int     Limit the number of results returned.
-If the limit
+If the value is unset,
-                 is more than zero and higher than the maximum limit set by the administrator, then the maximum limit will be used instead.
-If you set the limit equal to zero, then all matching results will be returned instead.
+                 zero or greater than the maximum value set by the administrator, which is 10,000 by default, then the maximum value will be used instead.
+This is a preventive measure against DoS-like attacks on Bugzilla.
 =======  ======  ================================================================

 **Response**